ncclab-sustech/MindPilot/README.md

 . setup.sh
 ```

-You can also create a new conda environment and install the required dependencies by running
+Or you can also create a new conda environment and install the required dependencies by running
 ```
 conda env create -f environment.yml conda activate MindPilot